 - Swedish Lapland: For those seeking adventure and natural beauty, with opportunities to see the Northern Lights.

-Things to Do and Excursions in Sweden
+Prices for Things to Do and Excursions in Sweden

 - Stockholm Archipelago: Explore over 30,000 islands with a boat tour.
 Prices start at $30 for a day trip.

-- Vasa Museum: Discover the world’s best-preserved 17th-century ship.
-Entry fee: $15.
+- Vasa Museum: Discover the world’s best-preserved 17th-century ship – entry fee: $15.

 - ABBA Museum: A must-visit for music fans.
 Entry fee: $25.